Barry-peter/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+a script that can replace all characters A and c from input to Z and e respectively